texcindy99/Disaster_Response_Pipelines/README.md

 ## Discussion <a name="discussion"></a>

-I need to use MultiOutputClassifier to classify the messages since one message may have more than one label categories as you can see in the image below.
+MultiOutputClassifier is chosen to classify the messages since one message may have more than one label categories as you can see in the image below.

 ![ ](img/Number_of_labels.jpg)

-The data is unbalance as
+The category data needs to be cleaned before feeding into the machine learning pipeline since 188 messages are labels as "2" in "related" category.
+After analyzing the data pattern, those "2" label are reset to "0".

+The data is unbalanced as you can see in the image below.
+Majority of messages is labeled as "related" category.
+But 33 out of 36 categories are labeled as "1" in less than 20% of messages, which means those categories have much more "0" class than "1" class. furthermore, "child alone" category is "0" in all messages.
+This makes the classifier has no predicted samples in some cases and receive the warning "UndefinedMetricWarning: F-score is ill-defined and being set to 0.0 in labels with no predicted samples".
+After optimization, the weighted average F1-score is only 0.7 on the test data.

 ![ ](img/Category_percentage.jpg)

+Estimator LinearSVC() has better performance to deal with unbalanced data.
+But it can't take category which only has 1 class such as "child alone" are all "0".
+To use LinearSVC(), "child alone" category should be dropped off from the data for machine learning.
+To classify all 36 categories, RandomForestClassifier() is chosen as the estimator.

 ## Licensing, Authors, Acknowledgements <a name="licensing"></a>